swutw/cpex_cv_forecasting/README.md

  - You will need to open it up and edit a few things (instructions at the top of the .sh file)
     - Decide on steps you need to run for true/false switches.
-    - Change true/false _switched_download.txt_ according to what you want to download
+    - Change True/False in _switched_download.txt_ according to what you want to download

 -------------------------------------------
 # Steps for manually downloading the figures